zh1huang/tp/docs/UserGuide.md

 ### Markup price of an item

 Checks the current price markup of an item and calculates user estimated markup percent with the corresponding price change.
-If no user markup percent is specified, Clivershelf will calculate the percent markup in multiples of 20.
+If no user markup percent is specified, CLIvershelf will calculate the percent markup in multiples of 20.

 Format: `markup shlv/SHELF_NAME i/INDEX [%/PERCENT_MARKUP]`